andChen2026/CarRecommender/README.md

-Tags: #Heap #Trie #REX #Compression
-## Details
+## Goal:
-- Goal: Recommend cars to users based on select criteria
+- Recommend cars to users based on select criteria
 - Utilizes many advanced data structures and algorithmic techniques for efficient search and retrieval times
 	- Tries, Heaps, Regular Expression, Compression, and Dynamic Programming
 - Demonstrates knowledge of advanced data structures and algorithmic techniques.